canonical/data-science-stack/docs/how-to/enable-gpu.rst

 .. note::

-  The GPU model `NVIDIA-GeForce-RTX-3070-Ti` might differ frmo your setup.
+  The GPU model `NVIDIA-GeForce-RTX-3070-Ti` might differ from your setup.

 Launch GPU-enabled notebook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^